 Authentication Type Strength RSA-based authentication (TLS handshake) RSA encryption/decryption is used to authenticate to the module during the TLS handshake.
-This mechanism is as strong as the RSA algorithm using a 1024 bit key pair, which is generally considered equivalent to brute forcing an 80 bit key (i.e., a 1 in 2^80 chance of false positive).
+This mechanism is as strong as the RSA algorithm using a key pair of either 1024, 2048 and 4096 bits.
+Using 1024 bit key pair (the default), is generally considered equivalent to brute forcing an 80 bit key (i.e., a 1 in 2^80 chance of false positive).
 RSA-based authentication (IKE) RSA signing/verifying is used to authenticate to the module during IKE.
-This mechanism is as strong as the RSA algorithm using a 1024 bit key pair.
-This mechanism is as strong as the RSA algorithm using a 1024 bit key pair, which is generally considered equivalent to brute forcing an 80 bit key (i.e., a 1 in 2^80 chance of false positive).
+This mechanism is as strong as the RSA algorithm using a key pair of either 1024, 2048 and 4096 bits.
+Using a 1024 bit key pair (the default), this is generally considered equivalent to brute forcing an 80 bit key (i.e., a 1 in 2^80 chance of false positive).
 Pre-shared key-based authentication (IKE) SHA-1 HMAC generation/verification is used to authenticate to the module during IKE with pre-shared keys (at least 6 characters in length).
+Considering the possible field of ASCII characters, the number of potential passwords is 94^6.
+Password-based authentication Passwords are required to be at least 6 characters in length, a mixture of alphabetic and numeric characters, at least four different characters, and not to use simple dictionary words or common strings such as "qwerty."
 Considering only the case sensitive English alphabet and the numerals 0-9 using a 6 digit password with repetition, the number of potential passwords is 62^6.
-Password-based authentication Passwords are required to be at least 6 characters in length, a mixture of alphabetic and numeric characters, at least four different characters, and not to use simple dictionary words or common strings such as "qwerty."
-Considering only the case sensitive English alphabet and the numerals 0-9 using a 6 digit password with repetition, the number of potential password with repetition, the number of potential passwords is 62^6.